-Our storage products compete with a number of manufacturers and integrators of parallel storage solutions, including IBM with its GPFS parallel file system, as well as solutions from Data Direct Network, NetApp, Panasas and other storage companies.
+Our storage products compete with a number of manufacturers and integrators of parallel storage solutions, including IBM with its GPFS parallel file system, as well as solutions from Data Direct Networks (DDN), NetApp, Panasas and other storage companies.
 The parallel storage and file system market is currently fragmented with a number of competing providers in the HPC marketplace.
-We believe our offerings compete effectively against our competition when the prospective target market has overlap with our system target market due to our experience, engineering know-how and reputation in high-performance computing.
+We believe that due to our extensive experience and excellent reputation as an HPC systems vendor, our storage offerings compete effectively against our competition, especially when the prospective target market overlaps with our HPC systems target market.